Kiwigarden Voluntarily Recalls One Batch Of Dairy Free Yoghurt Drops

-Hastings, 05th January 2024 – Food manufacturer Kiwigarden is recalling a single batch of its dairy free yoghurt drops, due to minute traces of milk and casein (a protein found in milk) being present.
+Hastings, 12 January 2024 – Food manufacturer Kiwigarden is moving to recall all batches of its dairy free yoghurt drops, due to minute traces of milk and casein (a protein found in milk) being present in a second batch this week.

 Johnny Wiggins, General Manager Kiwigarden, says the company is taking an extremely cautious approach.